 What Is Hypothyroidism?

 The thyroid gland is present in the neck.
 It consists of two lobes.
 The thyroid gland secretes two hormones i.e. triiodothyronine and thyroxine.
 These thyroid hormones are essential for various metabolic functions inside the human body.
 These hormones also play an important role in digestion, heart function, and brain and bone development.
 Levels below or above the normal of these two hormones may lead to various health problems.
-When the thyroxine hormone is significantly above the normal levels, the condition is termed as hyperthyroidism or thyrotoxicosis.
-When the thyroid gland secretes too little or no thyroxine hormone, the condition is termed as hypothyroidism.
+When the thyroxine hormone is significantly above the normal levels, the condition is termed hyperthyroidism or thyrotoxicosis.
+When the thyroid gland secretes too little or no thyroxine hormone, the condition is termed hypothyroidism.
 Hypothyroidism is found in infants, children, and adults.

 What Is Hypothyroidism In Infants?